Translate JSON files with ease

 How to use JSON files for translations?

-JSON files are very easy for translation management.
-There are different ways to manage translations with JSON so you can choose which one works best for you and your project:
+JSON files are straightforward for translation management.
+There are different ways to manage translations with JSON, so you can choose which one works best for you and your project:

 • Single-language JSON - all translations for a language are stored in a single file.
 It contains a translation key set by developer and localized message (our translation).
 Each language has a separate JSON file.